vetal-esher/MT32-DIT/README.md

 <p><img src="images/dit-schematic.jpg"></p>

 <h3>Magic part</h3>
-<p>The FPGA <a href="https://wiki.sipeed.com/hardware/en/tang/Tang-Nano-9K/Nano-9K.html">Tang Nano 9K</a> was chosen for the magic part, so the "profit" plan was drawn:</p>
+<p>The FPGA <a href="https://wiki.sipeed.com/hardware/en/tang/Tang-Nano-9K/Nano-9K.html">TangNano9K</a> was chosen for the magic part, so the "profit" plan was drawn:</p>
 <p><img src="images/profit2.png"></p>
 <p>And then the complete schematic of the "magic" part was done.
 Note the I2S connector, you can completely skip DIT4192 in schematic and use your favorite external DIT, or even just transport I2S to I2S receiver.
 I tested I2S with external WM8804 DIT board and it works perfectly.</p>
 <p><img src="images/9k-schematic.jpg"></p>